 Licensing and Industry Credentials

 The National Occupational Competency Testing Institute (NOCTI) is a leading provider of high quality occupational competency assessment products and services to secondary and post secondary educational institutions in the United States and around the world.
-WEMOCO uses NOCTI exams as their industry-based assessment for some courses.
+WEMOCO uses NOCTI exams as their industry-based assessment for some programs.

 - Cooperative work experience program (co-op)